-How to Stop Being Self-Centered in a Relationship: 25 Ways
+How to Stop Being Selfish in a Relationship: 27 Tips

-What does it mean to be self-centered in a relationship?
+What does being selfish mean in a relationship?

-If you’re given a chance between choosing what makes only you happy and what makes you and other people happy, which one are you picking?
-If you said you’re picking the one that makes only you happy (who cares about other people?), then you’re being self-centered.
+If you’re given a chance between choosing what makes only you happy and what makes you and others happy, which would you pick?
+If you said you’re picking the one that makes only you happy (who cares about other people?), you’re being selfish.

-This is a simplistic hypothetical, but in relationships, it can get quite messy.
-Would you willingly spend a weekend with your in-laws just for the happiness of your partner?
-Self-centered partners tend to see their relationships only through their perspective.
-If this sounds like you, then it might be time to learn how to not be self-centered.
+Selfish partners tend to see their relationships only through their perspective.
+If this sounds like you, it might be time to learn how not to be self-centered.

-How to stop being self-centered in a relationship: 25 ways
+How to stop being selfish in a relationship: 27 ways

 1. Learn to empathize